vijaiselvan/Alumni-Project/README.md

 ## 🚀 Future Enhancements

-- 🔍 Search and filter functionality for reviews and mentors
+- 🔍 Add search and filter functionality for company names and alumni posts
-- ✉️ In-app messaging between alumni and students
+- 📬 Build an optional contact form or messaging system
-- 🧾 Resume upload and alumni referral system
+- 🧾 Export career reviews to PDF or downloadable format
-- 📈 Admin dashboard for engagement tracking
+- 🛡️ Improve validation and data sanitization

 ## 📬 Contact

 Feel free to reach out for collaboration, feedback, or queries!

-> **Built with ❤️ by a passionate developer aiming to connect education with real-world careers.**
+> **Built as a final-year project to connect students with real-world career and academic experiences.**